-NI Water satisfactorily demonstrated that the data is based on actual invoices from the concessionaires which detail the charges for each of the sites for the 12 months up to and including March 2016.
-The costs are based on the payment mechanism as set out in the contract.
+NI Water satisfactorily demonstrated that the data is based on actual invoices from the concessionaires which detail charges for each of the sites for the 12 months up to and including March 2015.
+The costs are based on the payment mechanism as set out in the payment mechanism schedule of the contract.

-On average, the Alpha capacity charges have risen by [x] since last year.
+On average, the Alpha capacity charges have risen by [ x ] since 2013/14.